odow/SDDP.jl/docs/src/tutorial/02_rhs_noise.md

 ```

 Compared with the log of a solve without using the `simulation` keyword, a few
 things have changed.
-First, in the second and fourth rows (i.e., the iterations
+First, in the second and fourth rows (i.e. the iterations
 in which a Monte Carlo simulation was conducted) the *Simulation* column now
 gives two values.
 This pair is the confidence interval for the estimate of the
 upper bound.